 The Diagnostic Imaging Residency program received CAMPEP accreditation in 2018.
 This two year program will qualify residents for board certification in Diagnostic Imaging.
 The first resident started in May 2017 and completed the program in May 2019.
-MARP's second resident began the program in July 2019, and the third in July 2020.
+MARP aims to take a new resident each year.